zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

 Deep Q Network are not the newest and most efficient algorithm to play games.
 But they are still very effective and can be used to play games like Atari games.
 They lay the foundation for reinforcement learning.
 In this post we have seen how to build a DQN and train it to play games like Atari games.
 We have made use of zenml to build production grade pipelines that are reproducible and scalable.

-If you’re interested in learning more about ZenML, visit our [Github page](https://github.com/zenml-io/zenml), [read our docs](https://docs.zenml.io/).If you have questions or want to talk through your specific use case, feel free to [reach out to us on Slack](https://zenml.io/slack-invite/) !
+If you’re interested in learning more about ZenML, visit our [Github page](https://github.com/zenml-io/zenml), [read our docs](https://docs.zenml.io/).
+If you have questions or want to talk through your specific use case, feel free to [reach out to us on Slack](https://zenml.io/slack-invite/)!